 Some of his pieces are “top of the funnel” — broadly discussed content for newbies in the field, along with “middle of the funnel” pieces for readers searching for specific advice and insights:

-Pro tip: Read a few blog posts and find out whether there are any specific discussions.
+Pro tip: Read a few blog posts and look for discussions from the influencer’s community.

-What type of people comment?
+What category of people do comment?
 Does he have fans or advocates that are really supporting his brand?

 Try to reverse-engineer a working technique and adopt a similar workflow for yourself.